Thalagyrt/balancer/README.md

 ### This is not yet production tested.
 Use in production at your own risk.

+### This is an experimental spike, and still needs a lot of refactoring work.

 This repository contains an opinionated, active workload balancer for **Proxmox Virtual Environment (PVE)** clusters.

 This script is designed to act as a resource availability agent.
 Its primary objective is to execute the bare minimum number of necessary live migrations to ensure sufficient CPU and memory resources remain available for all running virtual machines (VMs).
 It continuously monitors the cluster and initiates migrations only when a node's sustained resource usage threatens to impact existing workloads, or when it can take a proactive measure to reduce the likelihood of a saturation condition.